stmorse/scribble/_posts/2017-01-27-Scarborough-Fair.md

 date: 2017-01-27 21:30:00
 ---

-Everybody knows Simon & Garfunkel's style: tight harmonies over precisely fingerpicked guitar.
-Their songs are a good way to learn fingerpicking (i.e. playing with just your fingers, no pick), and Scarborough Fair may be one of their simplest.
-I'll walk through the tab so we can focus on just learning the dang thing, then at the end discuss some theory for a deeper understanding of what we're playing.
+Simon & Garfunkel songs are a classic jump into the land of fingerpicking, and Scarborough Fair may be one of their simplest.
+That said, it's not easy!
+This post is organized like this:

+1. [The Setup](##the-setup).
+Tuning and how to read a tab.
+Intermediate players feel free to skip.
+2. **[The Tab](##scarborough-fair-tab).**  Here's the full, actual, tab.
+3. [By Section](##by-section).
+A walk through the tab: main riff, intro, verse parts.
+4. [Some theory](##some-music-theory).
+Discussion of extended chords, key, transposing.

 Learning any song is a research experience.
-Try looking up other tabs online, see where they differ, watch S&G play it live, try fooling around with the licks, etc.  It's all part of the fun, and you end up with a really cool appreciation of the song.
+Depending on your skill level, learning a song may take a couple hours or a couple months.
+Enjoy the journey.
+Try looking up other tabs online, see where they differ, [watch S&G play it live](https://youtu.be/c_T7HgZKZjo), try [watching a cover](https://youtu.be/G9iVG4kg0sg), or try [a tutorial](https://youtu.be/LisLYZHht4A), try fooling around with the licks, etc.

+It's all part of the fun, and you end up with a really cool appreciation of the song.

-## THE SETUP:
+## The Setup

 The song is played in standard tuning, so E-A-D-G-B-E from low (fat) string to high (thin) string.
 Sidenote: Feel free to use a tuner, but really work on not being shackled to one.
 Getting the low E to be exactly an E isn't as important as getting all the strings to be in tune with each other – getting the intervals right.
 The fifth-fret trick is the best.

 The song is also played with a capo on the 7th fret.
 You can play the song without a capo (if you don't have one, say), or place it somewhere else to suit your voice, no big deal, it will just sound different than a recording of S&G.

-### TABS PRIMER:
+### Tabs Primer

 Tabs look intimidating at first, but they're really straightforward.
 For example, this: